lynnpepin/socket-examples/README.md

 This repo houses a Python implementation of a wrapper for a simple socket protocol.
 It utilizes `SOCK_STREAM` sockets, and address type is inferred at initialization, of either `SOCK_STREAM` or `AF_UNIX`.
 Calls are blocking.

 This repository is useful for reference and simple applications.
 I hope to update this with tests and other implementations in the future.
 Should work for most message sizes.

+This is actually rather bad and not complete, and doesn't work properly for internet sockets.

 Communication is one-way: